 Customers will keep opening your app knowing that you may offer an extra discount for your loyalty program members or start mid-season sales at a random date.

 You can make special offers for particular segments (say, “users who have installed the app in the last 30 days”) or even create personal incentives (“Maria, we remember about your birthday!”).
-You can promote any of these with event-triggered communications based on the Holiday Campaign Discount template in Customer Journey Builder.

 Hold NPS surveys and consider your user feedback